-- · Keynote Speakers whose topics include Microplantics, Bats, Energy, and Plants · Exhibits hosted by - local environmentallyfriendly businesses, organizations and non-profits. many with live demonstra-
+Keynote Speakers whose topics include Microplastics, Bats, Energy, and Plants

-For a detailed list of activities, sponsors, parking info, scavenger hunt prizes and more visit www. knox-earthfest.org
+Exhibits hosted by local environmentallyfriendly businesses, organizations and non-profits, many with live demonstrations

-Candidate for Sheriff Tom Spangler had the wedding of his daughter to attend two Saturdays ago but it didn't curb the enthusiasm of his supporters.
+For a detailed list of activities, sponsors, parking info, scavenger hunt prizes and more visit www. knox-earthfest.org.
+Candidate for Sheriff Tom Spangler had the wedding of his daughter to attend two Saturdays ago but it didn't curb the enthusiasm of his support ers.
 They created a "Cruise" down Kingston Pike from Northshore to Farragut showing their support for Spangler.
-Left: Tiffaney Lawson, Sheila Palmer and Tricia Roberts put the finishing touches on a VW Camper.
+Left: Tiffancy Lawson, Shella Palmer and Tricia Roberts part the finishing touches on a VW Camper.
 Top right: Jim and Tanya Smith decorate their Corvette preparing for the "Cruise for Spangler" down Kingston Pike.
-Right center: The group is ready to go cruisin'.
-Bottom right: The VW Camper led the way during a resent "Cruise for Spangler" down Kingston Pike.
-Photos by Mike Steely.
+Biblic centers: The rown is ready to go cruisifie.
+Bottom right: The VW Camper.